-WWE Rumors: Top ‘Monday Raw’ Superstars Could Be Added To Babyface Faction
+WWE Rumors: Top ‘Monday Night Raw’ Superstars Could Be Added To Babyface Faction

 However, it’s also possible that Mysterio could join the stable now that his rivalry with Andrade over the United States Championship came to an end on the latest episode of Monday Night Raw.
 Furthermore, as The Inquisitr previously reported, the “Master of the 619” has been reportedly set to join the faction for weeks now.

-Of course, it remains to be seen how long WWE will keep using Big Show for.
-“The World’s Largest Athlete” is effectively semi-retired, so he might not be on television in the long-term.
+Of course, it remains to be seen how long WWE will keep using Big Show.
+“The World’s Largest Athlete” is effectively semi-retired, so he might not be on television for the long term.
 Therefore, it’s also possible that both Black and Mysterio will become the full-time members of the babyface alliance.

-WWE appears to have big plans for Murphy and Black, and pairing them up with factions involving main event caliber superstars is a smart move for boosting their respective profiles.
+WWE appears to have big plans for Murphy and Black, and pairing them up with factions involving main-event caliber superstars could be a smart move for boosting their respective profiles.
 However, Mysterio joining Big Show, Owens and Joe will make for a veteran-focused alternative to Rollins’ faction of rising stars.
-If the company wants to establish Murphy and the Authors of Pain as future main event players, having them go over those legendary superstars makes a lot of sense.
+If the company wants to establish Murphy and the Authors of Pain as future main event players, having them go over those legendary superstars looks like a good idea.